Association of Jesuit University Presses

-The Association of Jesuit University Presses (AJUP) was an association of North American university presses whose parent institutions were members of the Association of Jesuit Colleges and Universities.
+The Association of Jesuit University Presses (AJUP) was an association of university presses whose parent institutions were members of the Association of Jesuit Colleges and Universities.
 Georgetown University Press and Fordham University Press were the two largest members in terms of publications.

 Activities

-Members of the Association of Jesuit University Presses met once a year.
-Members general met to discuss issues facing the AJUP, such as potential cooperative advertising strategies for religious books and scholarly journals.
+Members of the Association of Jesuit University Presses met once a year to discuss issues facing the AJUP, such as potential cooperative advertising strategies for religious books and scholarly journals.

 Members

 The AJUP was chartered by eleven founding Jesuit university presses, including: